kapouer/matchdom/README.md

 Use rebase operator to act on a specific path.

-### pick:key*
+### pick:path*

-Pick these keys to build a new object from the current one.
+Pick values as these paths to build a new object using last keys of the paths.

 ### assign:path*